mireiacuenca/TFG/README.md

-# TFG THESIS 👩‍🎓 HOW COVID-19 AFFECTED OUR LIFESTYLE?
+# TFG THESIS 👩‍🎓 How COVID-19 affected our lifestyle?
 ## Water 🚿 and electricity 🔌 pattern consumption analysis during the Covid-19 pandemic in Barcelona :mask:

 ### Abstract